odoo/odoo/doc/howto/howto_website.rst

 ----

 Lists available tutorials, step-by-step lessons in using the website.
-``website`` only provides :guilabel:`Insert a banner` which shows some basic features of the website (snippets, edition, mobile preview) while guiding the user through.
+``website`` only provides :menuselection:`Help --> Insert a banner` which shows some basic features of the website (snippets, edition, mobile preview) while guiding the user through.
 Other modules can provide additional tutorials for their advanced features.

 Edit
 ----